-Surfing England is a not for profit membership organisation run by surfers for surfers.
+Surfing England is the recognised National Governing Body (NGB) for Surfing in England.
+A not for profit membership organisation run by surfers for surfers.
 It operates for the support & development of Surfing in England and proudly serves the sport of surfing and its membership of surfers, surf coaches, surf clubs and surf schools.

-At the end of 2016 the English Surfing Federation merged with the British organising body for Surfing, Surfing GB, to enable Surfing England to achieve National Governing Body status for surfing to be accredited by Sport England.
-Its goal in 2017 is to achieve this.
+At the end of 2016 the English Surfing Federation merged with the British organising body for Surfing, Surfing GB, to enable Surfing England to achieve the NGB status.

 Its primary purpose is to support and develop surfing in England.
 It does this through a number of ways but operates as a membership organisation offering service to surfers, affiliations to surf clubs, and accreditations to surf coaches and surf schools.
 At elite level it operates the annual English Surfing Championships and enters English national teams to International events.
 At grass roots level it supports surf clubs, helps break down barriers to surfing, educates on safety and etiquette, works to protect the environment and much more.